About the Student / Tier 4 Booking System

 If you need to cancel a booking, you must do this on the Student / Tier 4 Booking System before the date the work is booked to start.
 When the cancellation is confirmed, the system will send emails to the Student / Tier 4 student, HR, Payroll and the manager.
 When the cancellation is actioned it will remove these cancelled hours from the week.
 The system can then be used for another booking.

-Please note that Student / Tier 4 students who have graduated do not appear on the booking system; they are entitled to work full-time (36.5 hours per week.) until the end of their visa.
+Please note that Student / Tier 4 students who have graduated do not appear on the booking system; they are entitled to work full-time (36.5 hours per week) until the end of their visa.
+Similarly, non-Bath students will not be able to use the booking system and it is advised that in these situations you contact your HR Operations Co-ordinator for further advice.